markkvdb/Simple-RL-Simulation/README.md

 - [x] Create initialisation for simulation so that event_queue is filled.
 - [x] Repair process is now implemented with single server.
 Repair rate does not depend on the number of available items.
 - [x] Items in transport now have a separete variable member in the `Model` class.
-- [ ] Order level of serviceable items at the depot is not lowered when shipment is initiated but when order arrives.
-Does this make sense?
+- [x] Order level of serviceable items at the depot is not lowered when shipment is initiated but when order arrives.
+Does this make sense? **YES**
 - [x] Plots are now constructed by connecting points, but should have L shape instead of line.
 - [x] Cost computation needs reconsideration for event-based simulator.